paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-053-public-transportation.md

 **(l) Report on Performance-based Planning Processes.—**

-(1) **In general.—** — The Secretary shall submit to Congress a report on the effectiveness of the performance-based planning processes of metropolitan planning organizations under this section, taking into consideration the requirements of this subsection 11 So in original.
-Probably should be followed by a period.
+(1) **In general.—** — The Secretary shall submit to Congress a report on the effectiveness of the performance-based planning processes of metropolitan planning organizations under this section, taking into consideration the requirements of this subsection.

 (2) **Report.—** — Not later than 5 years after the date of enactment of the Federal Public Transportation Act of 2012, the Secretary shall submit to Congress a report evaluating—